-- 1) DRL-based Task Assignment only (DTA).
-It is an independent component of ODTS. - DRL-based Task Migration only (DTM).
+- 2) DRL-based Task Migration only (DTM).
 It is also an independent component of ODTS. - 3) Best Fit (BF).
 For task scheduling, the runtime of tasks that is required by sophisticated task scheduling approaches is unavailable in advance.
 BF assigns a task to a server with the least available resource among the servers which can accommodate the task. - 4) Median Absolute Deviation (MAD) [52].
 MAD is the baseline for task migration.
 MAD is a heuristic VM migration algorithm based on the detection and resource allocation of under-utilization and over-utilization of the servers.
-In the MAD algorithm, there are two thresholds: th{over} and th{over} .
-Some of the containers on over-utilized servers, whose utilization is higher than th{over} , are migrated to other servers to decrease the number of over-utilized servers.
-All the containers on under-utilized servers.
-The MAD algorithm predicted the th{over} , are migrated to other servers to increase the number of empty servers.
-The MAD algorithm predicted the th{over} and th{under} by measuring the statistical dispersion of each task.
+In the MAD algorithm, there are two thresholds: $th{over}$ and $th{over}$ .
+Some of the containers on over-utilized servers, whose utilization is higher than $th{over}$ , are migrated to other servers to decrease the number of over-utilized servers.
+All the containers on under-utilized servers, whose utilization is lower than $th{under}$ , are migrated to other servers to increase the number of empty servers.
+The MAD algorithm predicted the $th{over}$ and $th{under}$ by measuring the statistical dispersion of each task. - 5) Round-Robin (RR).
+RR is a baseline for choosing all servers equally in some rational order.